-What should I do if I am stopped for a DUI?
+What should I do if I am stopped for a DWI?
 Remain calm, cooperate with police and remain respectful at all times.
 Remember that you are not required to perform any Field Sobriety Test.
 However, if you choose not to take a Preliminary Breath Test (PBT), you will be arrested.
-This is allowed under Minnesota Statute.
+This is allowed under Minnesota Statute law.
 Once at the police station, contact an experienced criminal defense lawyer before agreeing to take any blood/breath or urine test.

 What is an implied consent law?
-An implied consent law means that by law, you have consented to have your BAC measured by police if you are stopped for a committing a DUI.
+An implied consent law means that by law, you have consented to have your BAC measured by police if you are stopped for a committing a DWI.